 The portrayal of morally ambiguous women in television and film has never been particularly well-received by critics and audiences alike.
-Often, such a portrayal of women evinces misogynistic criticism – without much thought for analysing characterisation, plot, or themes.
+Often, such a portrayal of women evinces misogynistic criticism, without so much as an effort made to analyse characterisation, plot, or themes.
 However, you can bet that this thoughtful analysis will be reserved for the criticism of morally ambiguous male characters, who are afforded the luxury of being analysed as complex human beings.
 In contrast, the criticism of morally ambiguous women eschews analysing the technicalities of characterisation altogether.
 Continue reading “The Triumph of Morally Ambiguous Women in ‘Line of Duty’”

 Many critics of Desiree Akhavan’s The Bisexual have condemned it for not being explicitly subversive enough, somehow implying that because of Akhavan’s bisexuality, she necessarily has to write a neat arc which leads up to a climatic acceptance of main character Leila’s sexuality.
 I believe that form of criticism in itself is worth interrogating: Why do we expect LGBTQ-centered media (particularly, those by LGBTQ artists) to live up to a totalising and universalising narrative, when all of us have differing experiences on sexuality because of our varied socio-political circumstances?
 And why do we place the burden on LGBTQ people to figure out all there is to do with sex, gender and sexuality when the world is persistently denying and censoring our access to all these things?
 Continue reading “Art, Autobiography, and Sexuality in Desiree Akhavan’s ‘The Bisexual’”